Incorporations

 Alberta Corporations: Picking The Right One To Save Money & Liability.

-Many people have not given much thought to the type of Alberta corporations that are available to them.
+Many people have not given much thought to the type of Alberta corporations that are available to them and / or their shareholders.
 While people may have heard about numbered companies and also know that some companies have names, they may not know the other types of Alberta corporations that are available to them.
+Our corporate lawyers believe in education and allowing our clients to make informed choices.
 In some situations, you may not have a choice as to which specific type of the various corporations you can use but the corporate lawyers at Kahane Law Office in both Calgary, Alberta and Edmonton, Alberta assist in ensuring you incorporate the right type of Alberta corporation.
 Call today: 403-225-8810 for the Calgary office or 780-571-8463 for our Edmonton office.

-While many people think that the incorporation process is difficult, starting Alberta corporations is not with the right help.
+While many people think that the incorporation process is difficult, starting Alberta corporations is not hard with the right help.
+That is where we come in!
 Incorporating offers many advantages and benefits.
 It is important to note that the benefits of incorporating may be lost, if the corporation is not set up and maintained correctly.
 This is not an expensive process, but it is key!
 You risk losing these benefits if you fail to properly set up your company properly.
 The different types of Alberta Corporations and other legal entities similar to corporations include a number of choices.
 For example:

 Named Alberta Corporations